wolfeng-db/wolfys_essentials/README.md

     - Only the fame ranks and fame/gold increase with difficulty.
 - Enchantable Pet Accesories
     - Merged sound changes from Better Vanilla.
-- Daylight robbery (edits from rt gameplay minus the respec potions)
+- Daylight robbery (edits from rt gameplay and some personal)
     - Removed the floor numbers change for the ACT II cave that was in daylight robbery.
     - Lowered rate of return on checking ROCK PILES and fish urns.
     - Lowered chances of splintered boards spawning more splintered boards.
     - Weakened the chances for uniques to drop from treasures closer to normal.
 Reverted small chests to original state.
     - Lowered chances for weapon and armor drop rates for normal and champion monsters.
     - Somewhat lowered the number of drops from armor and weapon racks (though they still generate much more loot than default).
+    - removed respec potions
+    - removed rejuvenation potions
 - Embergem upgrades (edits from rt gameplay)
     - Removed the recipe for SKULLS AND RARE GEMS
 - Personal changes: